 This page includes background for project finance analysis and theory courses.
 The project finance theory includes the essence of project finance, selected case studies, debt financing structure and the theory of debt contracts.
 I begin courses by discussing what is finance — something I was never taught in business school classes.
 I suggest that finance is about making an investment.
 An investment could be a buying a stock; it could be buying a whole company as part of an acquisition program; it could be making capital expenditure for a factory; it could also be the time taken to go to the heath club; it could be the cost and time taken to go to the dentist to have your teath cleaned; it could be the opportunity cost and out of pocke cost of getting an education; it could be the gambling.
 For each of these investments, you have to wait to get the benefits.
 If you have to wait, the benefit of an investment is uncertain.
-You do not know whether the stock will increase and pay you dividends; you do not know if your excerise make you healthier and/or more beautiful; you do not know with certainty whether the capital expenditure will produce more money that you paid for it …
+You do not know whether the stock will increase and pay you dividends; you do not know if your excerise make you healthier and/or more beautiful; you do not know with certainty whether the capital expenditure will produce more money that you paid for it and you need to do some kind of cost benefit analysis to evaluate whether the investment is a good one.

-The idea of finance is to perform a cost and benefit analysis.
+The idea of finance is to perform such a cost and benefit analysis.
 This cost and benefit comparison can also be termed the rate of return.
 The problem in finance and with so many decisions in your life is that when considering the future benefits that by definition have some associated uncertainty, you need to make some kind of assessment of the risk associated with realising the benefits.
 This is what finance is about.
 It is about why London has such a good public transporation system while you could not image life without a car in Silicon Valley.
 It is about wondering how people constructed incredible catheridials while we now build data centers.
 Somebody had to make a whole lot of assessment of the cost and benefits of investments.

 A theme of the project finance course is that project finance is much more than just another kind of debt.
 I suggest the debt financing of the project defines the value of the project and the cost of capital for an investment which is a cost and benefit technique for really important long-term investments.
 Project finance deals with difficult issues of cost of capital and risk measurement in a unique way.
 As with other pages, this webpage includes a number of files attached to different buttons which include PowerPoint slides and a number of excel files that are used to demonstrate various theoretical issues.
 The initial section covers the difference between project finance and corporate finance, arguing that project finance should be the foundation of much of the study of finance.
 The course then moves to four mini-case studies that are designed to demonstrate the structure, contracts, economic analysis and other issues associated with project finance.
 I have tried to select historic case studies that were spectacular successes or failures.
 In the subsequent section I move to contract analysis, including the loan agreement.
 Finally, I discuss the upsides in project that arise from reduction in risk.